Elfriede Geiringer

-Elfriede Geiringer (Fritzi; née Markovits; 13 February 1905 – 2 October 1998) was a Jewish survivor of World War II.
+Elfriede Geiringer Frank (Fritzi; née Markovits; 13 February 1905 – 2 October 1998) was a Jewish survivor of World War II and the Holocaust.
 She was the second wife of Otto Frank, who was the father of Anne and Margot Frank.

 Biography

 Early life

 Elfriede Markovits was born in Vienna, Austria in 1905.
 She married Erich Geiringer and the couple had two children: son Heinz, born in 1926; and daughter Eva, born in 1929.
-The family fled first to Belgium and then to the Netherlands in 1938, where they settled down as neighbors to the Frank family.
+The family fled first to Belgium and then to the Netherlands in 1938, where they settled down as neighbours to the Frank family.
 Eva and Anne knew each other.